Would you like to explore the different perspectives on how to achieve diversity and inclusion in everyday business practices?

 Sarah has published over twenty essays and books across critical and creative writing, most recently Artists Moving Image in Britain Since 1989 (Paul Mellon Centre for Studies in British Art & Yale University Press, 2019).
 Sarah is also senior researcher and co-curator of Asia Triennial Manchester (ATM) and last year established the first online school of art for a mental health care and social organisation, Turning Point School of Art.
 Sarah is also chair of Islington Mill Foundation (Salford), a trustee of Alchemy Film & Arts (Hawick, Scotland), editor of the Engage Journal (the international journal of visual art and gallery education), business advisor for Prosper North and Programme Advisor (Artist Moving Image) for the BFI London Film Festival.

-Simon McKeown is a Reader in the School of Computing, Media and the Arts at Teesside University.
+Simon McKeown is a Professor in the MIMA School of Art and Design at Teesside University.
 He is an active researcher involved in digital practice and culture, having worked at a senior level in both the broadcast and computer games sector and was excited to join the Creative Fuse team as a creative digital expert.

 As a fine artist, he is renowned for his work in disability art.
 He exhibits internationally, including at DOX Centre for Contemporary Arts in Prague, creating work which seeks to challenge the cultural presentation of disability.

-He has creative performative works with Graeae Theatre in London and Las Fura dels Baus of Catalonia.
-He most recently closed the city centre of Cork, Ireland, for a large-scale outdoor performance, which formed the culmination of Culture Night, Ireland.
+He has creative performative works with Graeae Theatre in London and Las Fura dels Baus of Catalonia and has closed the city centre of Cork, Ireland, for a large-scale digital outdoor performance, which formed the culmination of Culture Night, Ireland.

 As well as working internationally, he is very active regionally, and is voluntary director and trustee for Platform Arts, one of the region’s most exciting artist and craft-based studios.